diversen/simple-php-translation/README.md

 $l = new Lang();

 // Most often all translations are placed in a single folder
-$l->setSingleDir("app");
+$l->setSingleDir("test_app");

-// But you can also set dirs, and look for language files inside multiple language dirs, e.g.:
+// But you can also set dirs, and look for language files inside multiple language dirs:
-//
-// modules/account
-// modules/blog
-// and etc.
 // $l->setDirsInsideDir("modules/");

 // load language.
 E.g. danish ('da')
-// Will load all 'da' files from above dirs.
-//
-// app/lang/da/language.php
 // $l->loadLanguage('da');

 // Or english